-Кеу Description Ctri The Control key is normally used in combination with other keys for program-specific functions.
+Key Description Ctrl The Control key is normally used in combination with other keys for program-specific functions.
 Alt The Alternate key is normally used in combination with other keys for program-specific functions.
 Esc The Escape key is usually used for stopping a process.
 Examples are exiting a program and canceling a command.
-The function depends on the program you are using. ∮∮Shift The Shift key is used with alphabet letter keys to produce uppercase letters when typing.
+The function depends on the program you are using. € Shift The Shift key is used with alphabet letter keys to produce uppercase letters when typing.
 It is also used in combination with other keys for program-specific functions.
 Backspace The Backspace key moves the cursor left one space and deletes the character in that space.
-Ins Num LK Pressing Fn and this key toggles the Num Lock on and off.
-When on (1 light on), the Num Lock activates the numeric keys.
-Doll Ser Lk Pressing Fn and this key toggles Scroll Lock on and off.
-When on (${\downarrow}$ light on), the screen moves one line up or down when you press $^{\land}$ or v arrow key.
+Ins NumLK Pressing Fn and this key toggles the Num Lock on and off.
+When on, the Num Lock activates the numeric keys.
+Del ScrLK Pressing Fn and this key toggles Scroll Lock on and off.
+When on, the screen moves one line up or down when you press \lor or \land arrow key.
 Scroll Lock does not work for all programs.
 Caps Lock Pressing this key toggles the Caps Lock on and off.
-When on (A light on), the Caps Lock keeps the letter keys in uppercase.
-Pause Break The Pause key temporarily stops screen scrolling.
-Scroll Lock does not work for all programs.
-Prt Sc SysRq The Print Screen key prints the displayed screen.
-Print screen does not work for all programs.
+When on, the Caps Lock keeps the letter keys in uppercase.